setowenGit/SMC2024-Video/README.md

 # SMC2024-Video
 This repository contains the supplementary video of the SMC2024 submision.
+Thanks for watching!!